opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 ### Using Faiss product quantization

-In order to minimize the loss in accuracy, product quantization requires a _training_ step that builds a model based on the distribution of the data that will be searched over.
+To minimize the loss in accuracy, PQ requires a _training_ step that builds a model based on the distribution of the data that will be searched over.

 Under the hood, the product quantizer is trained by running k-Means clustering on a set of training vectors for each sub-vector space and extracts the centroids to be used for the encoding.
 The training vectors can either be a subset of the vectors to be ingested, or vectors that have the same distribution and dimension as the vectors to be ingested.